TheAlexTanasescu/CalgaryHacks-2021/README.md

 We are competing for the UI/UX prize

 ### What is our project
 A Canada themed video game where the player has to fight polar bears and deliver to Tim Horton's in exchange for a cup of coffee with help of a beaver sidekick ;).
-Here's a video explaining out game functionality
+Here's a video explaining out game functionality: https://www.youtube.com/watch?v=VW7V9a1rNLk&feature=youtu.be&ab_channel=WryzenX

 ### Initial Plan
 1) What's next for "How you doin 'eh": https://docs.google.com/document/d/15MFEGOEmE9pKsmflKvTJmWhdV4li4IpjW61ujORPRvQ/edit?usp=sharing